linera-io/linera-protocol/examples/social/README.md

 ```

 This should now list one entry, with timestamp, author and an index.
 If we view that
-entry, we can see the posted text:
+entry, we can see the posted text as well as other null/empty values:

 ```gql
 query {